Long Island Child Custody Lawyers

 A good lawyer can help put you on a winning footing

 All of this means that in child custody cases it can be even more important than normal to get a good lawyer on your side.
 Even if your ex-spouse does not hire counsel, having an experienced lawyer, who can help guide you through every step of the process and optimize your legal strategy, can help enormously.
 If you decide against hiring a lawyer and your ex-spouse decides to hire one, you will stand little chance of enjoying an outcome that is satisfactory to you.
+If your spouse has a huge issue with smoking, and uses ceramic nails with bongs, or has an issue with red wine, then we can help.

 What matters and what doesn’t?